 Through guided movement explorations, we will discover the anatomical structure (skeleton) that supports the content (muscles and organs) of our bodies moving through space.
 The explorations will combine visualization meditations with partner body-work to gain greater awareness of the body’s architecture.
 This class presupposes the notion that an aware body is a clearer and more articulate body.

-House dance is an improvisational social dance form with roots in African American vernacular jazz tap.
-This dance style combines short footwork phrases (often resembling swing dance or the hustle) with large, athletically challenging movements emphasizing grace and control.
-We will break down standard movements found in house and explore their multiple variations.
-Class covers footwork, floorwork, turning, and transitions to the floor.
+House dance is an improvisational social dance form with roots in African American vernacular jazz.
+Stylistically it combines short footwork phrases (often resembling swing or tap) with large, athletically challenging movements emphasizing grace and control.
+This class covers the foundational movement vocabulary in house, footwork, floorwork, turning, and transitions to the floor.
 As a group we will look at the concept of play as it relates to music, movement and exchanges between dancers.